theredditbandit/http-server/README.md

 # http-server

-A simple asynchronous http server implemented in python.
+A simple asynchronous http server implemented in Python.

 # Features
  - It can respond with a 200.